jbweinstock/Sbal_reproduction/README.md

 ## Data download

-Weekly reproductive proportion data, Newagen 2003 hourly temperature logger data, filtered intertidal temperatures, and site metadata can be downloaded from: [URL coming soon].
+Weekly reproductive proportion data, Newagen 2003 hourly temperature logger data, filtered intertidal temperatures, and site metadata can be downloaded from: https://doi.org/10.5061/dryad.gxd2547wk.
 This URL also includes example data files for NARR and OSTIA data products and XTide harmonics files.